sashagusev/TWAS/index.md

 bash bin/TWAS_get_weights.sh CCDC101 WEIGHTS_YFS/CCDC101/CCDC101.wgt
 ~~~

-For maximum power, we recommend computing the genetic value of expression using BLUP/BSLMM and setting that as the phenotype.
+For maximum power, we recommend computing the genetic value of expression using BLUP/BSLMM and setting that as the phenotype. *WARNING: No additional filtering is done to the included SNPs or the expression.*

 ---